 1. Boiling Before Grilling

 If you fall into the camp which boils ribs to tenderize them then it’s important to know how to do it so you don’t ruin your ribs.
-You’ve a few options of doing this step so let’s take a look at them:
+You have a few options for doing this step so let’s take a look at them:

 2. Brine solution